🦩Whooping Crane Season: Nov – March · Peak viewing at Aransas NWR

 When Is the Festival?

-The Hummingbird Festival is typically held the third weekend of September.
-Check the Rockport-Fulton Chamber of Commerce website for exact dates each year.
-We recommend visiting the entire last two weeks of September for the best hummingbird numbers.
+The 38th Annual HummerBird Celebration is scheduled for September 17–20, 2026.
+The festival runs the third weekend of September each year.
+We recommend visiting the entire last two weeks of September for the best hummingbird numbers — the birds don’t read the festival calendar.

 What to Expect at the Festival